ismslv/trinketos/readme.md

 TrinketOS is designed for those who:

-- Missed the warmth of early computer UIs.
+- Miss the warmth of early computer UIs.
 - Believe their device should feel personal, not mass-produced.
 - Want a handheld that feels like an *artifact*, not just another app grid.